InstituteforDiseaseModeling/laser/sql_modeling/src/README.md

     ```
     make run
     ```
+    The simulation duration is controlled by the value of 'duration' in settings.py.
+It defaults to 20 years.

 ### Intrahost

 Note that the code is hardcoded to run an SEIR model.
-The settings.py controls base infectivity, birth rate, and some tuning parameters for how often births, deaths, migration, and RIA are calculated.
+The settings.py controls base base_infectivity, birth rate, and some tuning parameters for how often births, deaths, migration, and RIA are calculated.

 Incubation duration, infectious duration are hardcoded in the code right now.
 Incubation is typically a constant value of 3.
 Infection is a uniform distribution draw.